dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ## Use the TypedResults API

 The `Map<HttpVerb>` methods can call route handler methods instead of using lambdas.
-To see an example, replace the code in *Program.cs* with the following code:
+To see an example, update *Program.cs* with the following code:

 :::code language="csharp" source="min-web-api/samples/7.x/todoTypedResults/Program.cs" id="snippet_all":::